abartnof/cricket_competition/readme.md

     ##  replicates)
     ##
     ## data:  EventSD$event_sd and EventSD$match_type
-    ## X-squared = 360.75, df = NA, p-value = 0.3318
+    ## X-squared = 360.75, df = NA, p-value = 0.3113

-On the other hand, a comparison of multi-level models which accounts for year, gender, country, and event indicates that match type is highly significant!
+On the other hand, a comparison of multi-level models which controls for year, gender, country, and event indicates that match type is highly significant!